The Complete Guide to Eurocamp Holidays

 Key Features

-At larger campsites with extensive amenities, opt for upgraded accommodation like the Premium or Ultimate models.
+At larger campsites with extensive facilities, opt for upgraded accommodation like the Premium or Ultimate models.

 The extra space and features can make all the difference when you’re traveling with kids.
 Also make sure you look at accommodation with air conditioning when your staying somewhere warm.